haskell-foundation/foundation/README.md

 simple and consistent package.
 The amazing haskell ecosystem is extremely fragmented and maintained by different people with different goals, free time, and style.
-The overall scare of not trying to change anything relatively central (base, bytestring, text, vector ..) for a promise of stability has push many people to work on their own thing, leading to unnecessary work duplication and further fragmentation.
+The overall scare of not trying to change anything relatively central (base, bytestring, text, vector ..) for a promise of stability has pushed many people to work on their own thing, leading to unnecessary work duplication and further fragmentation.